Post

 docker run --rm --runtime=nvidia --gpus all ubuntu nvidia-smi

-If you see output similar to the following, the configuration is successful:
+If you see output roughly similar to the following, it worked.

 1